raksmi/IDAI101-1000405--Rakshmi-Priyasree-M/README.md

  Intent_Name: swimming
  Purpose: Helps users to locate swimming pool
- Example Questions: - ?
+ Example Questions: - where can i find pool?
-                    - where is the sciience block?
+                    - where is swimming pool?
-                    - where is lalji velji block?
+                    - swimming pool?

 --> Detailed Entities and Their Functions